TheThirdOne/random-sorting/README.md

 Getting to an exact match of the implementation may be hard to do, but if achieved through some separate method.
 This method can validate much of the behaviour of the reproduced algorithm.

+On a slightly different note, this method also allows us to "see" logical equivilances.
+Two methods that may have very similar code, but a slight difference such as an extra if, might generate very different graphs.

 Hints for applying this type of technique to other types of problems:
   - Find undefined behaviour that would differentiate algorithms